Close X

 Defenses for the Crime of Sexual Contact in Arizona, A.R.S.
 13-1404.

-An act done in furtherance of lawful medical practice with a minor is a defense to the charge of sexual contact.
-Additional defenses to Sexual contact in Arizona, A.R.S.
-13-1404, could be the following:
+7. Medical purposes: An act done in furtherance of lawful medical practice with a minor is a defense to the charge of sexual contact

 Brian Di Pietro Law, PLLC Arizona's Tough Experienced Aggressive Sexual Offense Lawyer